Skip to Content

 • updated_at -> updated_at

-If you are syncing long-form text for retrieval, map the main body into your content column.
+If you’re syncing long-form text for retrieval, map the main body into your content column — that’s the field Scout embeds for semantic search.

 Sync Frequency